 Educators of every kind know about the daily need to avoid teacher burnout.
-If you teach you know the workload, the schedules, and the expectations are full on.
+If you teach you to know the workload, the schedules, and the expectations are full-on.
 Thus, your welfare and confidence to get the job done is key to a school environment that's beneficial for everyone.

 In the article Why Good Teachers Quit, teacher Kay Bisaillon suggests that teacher burnout is more common in schools than we might think:

 "I know teacher burnout is a common issue among very good educators.
 This is what worries me.
 There are amazing teachers, young and old, veterans and rookies, who are starting to eye the exit door.
 These teachers feel overworked, underpaid, undervalued, deflated, and emotionally and physically exhausted."

 Since teachers are caregivers, they sometimes need encouragement (read permission) to participate in activities that are directed at self-care.
 However, that permission has to come from one person, which is yourself.
 No matter what, don't wait for it from someone else.

 We all know that teaching is one of the most stressful jobs in the world.
 With this in mind, how can we encourage health and tranquility among our teachers?
 How do we best avoid teacher burnout?
 Hopefully, these tips will get you started.

 Get a Guide

 A staff that knows they have somewhere to turn and a principal that cares enough for them to institute a wellness program has high morale and low teacher stress.
 Draw upon the expertise of your guidance counselors and have them provide strategies in stress management.